Receiving a Business Valuation Early in Divorce

 Last, one may question how to resolve the differences of fact.
 One party may claim they spent this much time working on the business, while the other may disagree.
 You may wonder who a business appraiser will listen to in such a situation.
 The answer is both.
 Ultimately, the value of the business should be held to the standard of fair market value.
 Fair market value is the value of a business between a willing buyer and a willing seller who both have full knowledge of the facts and are under no compulsion to transact.

 These are a few reasons why you should consider getting a business valuation early in a divorce.
 You can save time, cut costs, and increase your confidence by starting now.
 At Peak Business Valuation, business appraiser Utah, we provide these types of business valuations to aid the mediation process.
 Our goal is to ensure that you are comfortable and confident in the value of your business.
+See The Importance of a Business Valuation for Divorce for more information.
 We are happy to answer any questions you may have.
-You can contact us via email or by scheduling your free consultation below!
+You can contact us by scheduling your free consultation below!

 Schedule Your Free Consultation Today!